-German Shepherds are known for being active, smart large breed dogs, with an insatiable appetite for pleasing their owner.
-Knowing how much you mean to them, would you risk shortening their lifespan or causing them unforeseen grief by feeding them low-quality dog foods?
+German Shepherds are known for being active, smart, large-breed dogs with an insatiable appetite for pleasing their owners.
+Knowing how much you mean to them, would you risk shortening their lifespan or causing them unforeseen grief by feeding them low-quality dog food?

 They have a keen sense of smell, love to work, and work for long periods of time without getting distracted.
-These are the reasons so many law enforcement agencies, and search & rescue organizations rely on them as service dogs.
+These are the reasons so many law enforcement agencies and search and rescue organizations rely on them as service dogs.

-Your dogs deserve a balanced diet full of all nutritions needed for them to grow, however, it doesn’t have to cost you a fortune.
-Finding the best dog food for german shepherds should be a step by step process.
+Your dogs deserve a balanced diet German full of all the nutrients needed for them to grow; however, it doesn’t have to cost you a fortune.
+Finding the best dog food for German shepherds should be a step-by-step process.

-A lot of owners believe dog food is dog food and take the route of saving money over looking at what is actually inside of the food that they’re giving their dogs.
-This is a huge mistake, because even if you’re saving money, you could be costing yourself big in the long run.
+A lot of owners believe dog food is dog food and take the route of saving money over looking at what is actually inside the food that they’re giving their dogs.
+This is a huge mistake, because even if you’re saving money, you could be costing yourself a lot in the long run.

 German Shepherd Dog Food Recommendations